Lorazepam: Agitation

 Lorazepam is sometimes used as an alternative to haloperidol when there is the need for rapid sedation of violent or agitated individuals.
 Haloperidol plus promethazine is preferred due to better effectiveness and due to lorazepam's adverse effects on respiratory function.
 Adverse effects such as behavioral disinhibition may make benzodiazepines inappropriate for some people who are acutely psychotic.
 Acute delirium is sometimes treated with lorazepam, but as it can cause paradoxical effects, it is preferably given together with haloperidol.
 Lorazepam is absorbed relatively slowly if given intramuscularly, a common route in restraint situations.

 Other

 Catatonia with inability to speak is responsive to lorazepam.
 Symptoms may recur and treatment for some days may be necessary.
 Catatonia due to abrupt or overly rapid withdrawal from benzodiazepines, as part of the benzodiazepine withdrawal syndrome, also responds to lorazepam treatment.
 As lorazepam can have paradoxical effects, haloperidol is sometimes given at the same time.

 It is sometimes used in chemotherapy in addition to antiemetics (i.e., nausea and vomiting caused or worsened by psychological sensitization to the thought of being sick).
+A transdermal product known as ABH gel containing lorazepam along with diphenhydramine and haloperidol is widely used in hospice and palliative care settings for the treatment of nausea and vomiting, though studies suggest absorption of the active ingredients is poor via this route, and evidence for efficacy is limited.